legios89/django-docker-bootstrap/README.md

 ## Images
 1. base
  * Contains every data(db, files, logs) and connected to every other container as a volume (/data/).
- * If you delete the base conatainer you will lose everything (be cautious)
+ * If you delete the base container you will lose everything (be cautious)
  * Commands:
    * shell - start a bash shell
 2. postgres